rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

 Request
 -------

-The following table shows the header parameters for the reset phone pin
+The following table shows the header parameters for the reset phone PIN
 request:

 .. csv-table::